 14. And Jehovah turned to him and said, “Go in this strength of yours, and you will deliver Israel out of the hand of Midian.
 Have I not sent you?”

-16. And Jehovah said to him, “You can because I will be with you, and you will strike down Midian as one man.”
+16. And Jehovah said to him, “You can deliver Israel because I will be with you.
+Yea, you will strike down Midian as one man!”

-17. And he said to Him, “If I have now found favor in your eyes, then give me a sign that you have spoken with me.
+17. And he said to Him, “If I have now found favor in your eyes, then give me a sign that it is you speaking with me.

-18.Don’t leave this place, please, until I come to you and bring out my gift and set it before you.”
+18.Don’t leave this place, I beg you, until I come to you and bring out my gift and set it before you.”
 And He said, “I will stay until you return.”

-19. And Gideon went in and prepared a kid of the goats, and with an ephah of flour, unleavened cakes.
-The meat he put in a basket, and the broth in a pot.
-Then he went out to him, beneath the terebinth tree, and presented it.
+19. And Gideon went in and prepared a kid of the goats, and unleavened cakes from an ephah of flour.
+The meat he put in a basket, and the broth, he put in a pot.
+Then he went out to him beneath the terebinth tree and presented it.

-20. And the angel of God said to him, “Take the meat and the cakes, and place them on that rock.
+20. And the angel of God said to him, “Take the meat and the unleavened cakes, and place them on this rock.
 And pour out the broth.”
 And he did so.

 23. But Jehovah said to him, “Shalom to you.
 Don’t be afraid.
 You are not going to die.”

 24. And Gideon built there an altar to Jehovah, and he called it, “Jehovah Shalom”.
-To this day, it stands in Ophrath of the Abiezrites.
+To this day, it stands in Ophrah of the Abiezrites.

 ¶25.
-And it came to pass during that night, that Jehovah said to him, “Take the young bull from the ox that belongs to your father, even the second bull seven years old, and tear down your father’s altar of Baal.
-And cut down the Asherah that is alongside it.
+And it came to pass during that night, that Jehovah said to him, “Take one bull that belongs to your father, even the second bull that is seven years old, and tear down your father’s altar for Baal, and cut down the Asherah that is beside it,

-26. And build an altar to Jehovah your God atop this citadel, in the order, and take the second bull and offer it up, a whole burnt offering, with the wood of the Asherah that you cut down.
+26.and build an altar to Jehovah your God atop this citadel, in the proper order, and take the second bull, and with the wood of the Asherah that you cut down, offer it up as a burnt offering.

-28. And the men of the city arose in the morning, and, behold, the altar of Baal was torn down, and the Asherah that was by it was cut down, and the second bull had been offered up on the altar that was built.
+28. And the men of the city rose early in the morning, and, behold, the altar of Baal was torn down, and the Asherah that was by it was cut down, and the second bull had been offered up on the altar that was built.

-29. And the men of the city said to one another, “Who did this thing!”
-And they made search and inquired, and they said, “Gideon ben Joash did this deed!”
+29. And the men said to one another, “Who did this thing!”
+And they made search and inquired, and they said, “Gideon ben-Joash did this deed!”

-30. And the men of the city said to Joash, “Bring your son out, that he died, for he tore down the altar of Baal, and because he cut down that Asherah that was beside it.
+30. And the men of the city said to Joash, “Bring your son out, that he die, because he tore down the altar of Baal and because he cut down that Asherah that was by it.”

-31. But Joash said to all who challenged him, “Are you pleading for Baal?
+31. But Joash said to all who stood against him, “Are you pleading for Baal?
 Or will you save him?
 Whoso pleads for him, let him be put to death by morning!
-If he is a god, he will plead his own case, since it was his altar hew tore down.”
+If he is a god, let him plead his own case, since it was his altar he pulled down.”

-32. And he was called in that day, “Jerubaal”, meaning, “Let Baal contend with him,” since he tore down his altar.
+32. And he was called in that day, “Jerubbaal”, which means, “Let Baal contend with him,” since he tore down his altar.